Installing MPF on Mac¶

 Python includes a utility call “virtual environment” that creates a safe, isolated place to install packages and configure python.
 It’s strongly recommended to install MPF in a virtual environment, so that other Python programs can’t interfere with it (and it can’t interfere with others).

-To create a virtual enviroment, choose a folder where you want to install a copy of python and keep the enviroment’s packages.
+To create a virtual environment, choose a folder where you want to install a copy of python and keep the environment’s packages.
 For this example, we’ll call the environment “mpfenv” and put it in our home directory (known as “~”).

 python3 -m venv ~/mpfenv